+i) Games

-Class discussions and projects such as storytelling and drawing based on the drama can be i) Games reinforce these messages in other ways as well.
+Children can easily learn EORE messages, which are linked to games, but it is important to reinforce these messages in other ways as well.
 The games should be designed and organised to last around 10 to 15 minutes each.
 They should be culturally and gender sensitive.